ZainBinTariq7/Uni_Assign_1/README.md

 <b>Contributor Covenant</b> - Used for the Code of Conduct<br>
 <b>Creative Commons</b> - Used to choose the license <br>
 <h2>Contributing</h2> <br>
-Please read CONTRIBUTING.md for details on our code of conduct and the process for submitting pull requests.
+Please study CONTRIBUTING.md for details on our code of conduct and the process for filing pull requests.
 <br>
 <h2>Versioning</h2> <br>
 We use Semantic Versioning for versioning.
 For the versions available, see the tags on this repository.